ranen0827/SI_507_Final_Proj/README.md

 python app.py
 ```
 2. **Accessing the Application**: Open a web browser and go to `http://localhost:5000`.
 This will load the main page of the application.

+## Interacting with the Program
+1. **Making Selections**: On the main page, you will be presented with a series of options, starting with cuisine types.
+Select your preference to proceed to the next set of options (price range, rating, and distance).
+2. **Navigating Through Choices**: Continue selecting options at each level.
+After each choice, the application will present the next relevant set of options based on the tree structure.
+3. **Viewing Recommendations**: Once you've made selections at all levels, the application will display a list of restaurant recommendations that match your criteria.
+4. **Restarting or Changing Criteria**: To start over or change your criteria, simply navigate back to the home page (`http://localhost:5000`).

+## Special Instructions
+- If the application relies on external APIs or data sources, ensure you have the necessary API keys or data files in place as required by your implementation.
+- The tree data structure must be correctly set up in the tree.json file for the application to function properly.

+## Troubleshooting
+- If you encounter errors related to missing templates, verify that the templates folder is in the same directory as app.py and contains template.html
+- For issues related to data, ensure that the JSON file is correctly formatted and accessible to the Flask application.

+For further assistance or bug reports, feel free to contact `shushunr@umich.edu`.

 ## Data Structure (trees)